Africa

 Mountain gorillas have survived decades of poaching, war, habitat destruction and disease; threats so severe it was thought the species could have become extinct towards the end of the twentieth century.

-Carefully monitored gorilla tourism has grown to become an mutually beneficial business, and communities on the periphery of gorilla habitats have grown to see them as a vital asset.
+Carefully monitored gorilla tourism has grown to become a mutually beneficial business, and communities on the periphery of gorilla habitats have come to see them as a vital asset.

-See gorillas at Wilderness Bisate and Wilderness Sabyinyo
+See gorillas at Wilderness Bisate, Bisate Reserve and Wilderness Sabyinyo

 Elephant

-See elephants at all Wilderness camps in Botswana, Zambia, Rwanda and Zimbabwe, including Mokete, DumaTau, Toka Leya and Magashi
+See elephants at all Wilderness camps in Botswana, Zambia, Rwanda and Zimbabwe, including Mokete, DumaTau, Chikwenya, Toka Leya and Magashi.

 Lion